ni/NI-SystemLink-Migration/manual_test/README.md

 # Setup
 Ideal setup would include:
 1. A 'dev' machine where you will run the populate/validate scripts.
-That machine needs the setup described in [CONTRIBUTING.md](../CONTRIBUTING.md), including `poetry install`.
+That machine needs the setup described in [CONTRIBUTING.md](../CONTRIBUTING.md).
 Each step that is run on the dev machine stores data locally that will be used by subsequent steps.
 1. A SystemLink server to use as the original machine, with nislmigrate installed as described in the top-level [README.md](../README.md)
 1. A SystemLink server to use as the destination machine, also with nislmigrate installed.
 If you don't have 2 machines, you can use a vm, and restore to a 'clean' snapshot before restoring.